jingyufanclub/bloggo/_posts/2017-04-28-if-you-select-something.md

   color: $lilac;
 }
 ```
-On selection, The first element in the list will turn a light lilac color, followed by the second element in periwinkle, and the third in a darker lilac.
+On selection, The first element in the list will turn a light lilac color, followed by every second element in periwinkle, and every third in a darker lilac.
 The colors will repeat in order as more items are added to the list.
 Pretty!